openedx/openedx-k8s-harmony/README.md

 1. First, [install `minikube`](https://minikube.sigs.k8s.io/docs/start/) if you don't have it already.
 2. Run `minikube start` (you can also use `minikube dashboard` to access the Kubernetes dashboard).
 3. Run\
-   `helm install --namespace tutor-multi --create-namespace -f values-minikube.yaml tutor-multi ./tutor-multi-chart`
+   `helm install --namespace harmony --create-namespace -f values-minikube.yaml harmony ./harmony-chart`
 4. Run `minikube tunnel` (you may need to enter a password), and then you should be able to access the cluster (see "External IP" below).
 If this approach is not working, an alternative is to run\
-   `minikube service tutor-multi-ingress-nginx-controller -n tutor-multi`\
+   `minikube service harmony-ingress-nginx-controller -n harmony`\
    and then go to the URL it says, e.g. `http://127.0.0.1:52806` plus `/cluster-echo-test` (e.g. `http://127.0.0.1:52806/cluster-echo-test`)
 5. In this case, skip step 2 ("Get the external IP") and use `127.0.0.1` as the external IP.
 You will need to remember